istellartech/GELATO/README.md

  - SciPy
  - pandas
  - Numba
+ - simplekml
  - pyoptsparse (see below before installation)

 This program also requires IPOPT or SNOPT as a NLP solver.
 Install them separately before use.
+By using conda package manager you can automatically install and setup IPOPT with pyoptsparse.

-You must build pyoptsparse from source in order to call external NLP solvers such as IPOPT or SNOPT from it.
+You must build pyoptsparse from source if you would like to call self-built IPOPT or SNOPT from it.
 Please refer to the [pyoptsparse instructions](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/optimizers/IPOPT.html).